 But what, exactly, is an unmortgageable property, and is it worth the risk in buying one?

-Here, the Property Road team takes a closer look at the process and the potential pitfalls of investing in an unmortgageable property.
+Here, we take a closer look at the process and the potential pitfalls of investing in an unmortgageable home.

 What makes a property unmortgageable?